lonkaars/blog/posts/redpwn2021.md

 str -> h          e          l          l          o
 ```

-I think 32-bit strings also have practical use for things like non-english
+I think 32-bit strings also have practical use for things like non-English
-texts such as hebrew, chinese or japanese.
+texts such as Hebrew, Chinese or Japanese.
 Those characters take up more space
 anyways, and you would waste less space by not using unicode escape characters.

 ### web/secure